The Best Places to See Snow Near Melbourne

 Where: 1071 Lake Mountain Rd, Marysville

-When: Skiing season starts from 8th June 2020.
+When: Skiing season starts in June.
 See the latest Lake Mountain snow report.

-It hasn’t got the reputation of some of the other more popular resorts – and it is definitely smaller – but, for travel ease, Mt Baw Baw is the closest downhill ski resort to Melbourne.
+It hasn’t got the reputation of some of the other more popular resorts – and it is definitely smaller – but, for travel ease, Mt Baw Baw is an excellent spot to see snow near Melbourne.
 On a good traffic day, it’s about 2.5 hours from the CBD.

 As well as skiing and snowboarding lessons, your kids might also love the Howling Husky Sled Dog Tours.
 Although you could cram an action-packed day in and still make it home to fall into your own bed, the accommodation options are good, with everything from apartments, lodges and cabins available.